 Before your pension comes into payment

-Generally, deferred pensions accrued to 1st January 2006 (or date of leaving if earlier) in excess of any Guaranteed Minimum Pension (GMP) are increased annually between 1st January 2006 and Normal Pension Date (or earlier, if retiring early) by the lesser of 5% and the rise in the Consumer Prices Index (CPI).
+Generally, deferred pensions accrued to 1st January 2006 (or date of leaving if earlier) in excess of any Guaranteed Minimum Pension (GMP) are increased annually between 1st January 2006 (or the 1st January following date of leaving) and Normal Pension Date (or earlier, if retiring early) by the lesser of 5% and the rise in the Consumer Prices Index (CPI).
 If you are a former member of the Bradford Scheme, this element of your pension will increase by 5% a year.

 However there are different rules and conditions applying to different members at different times over the history of the Scheme, it would be difficult to easily summarise the information that applies to each deferred member.
 We have therefore provided general information only in this section of the website - if you want to know your specific terms and conditions, your benefits and your options, then you must contact the Pensions Administration Team.